 How Piedmont treats STEMI heart attacks

-Piedmont Atlanta, Piedmont Fayette and Piedmont Henry are all equipped to treat patients with STEMI heart attacks.
-These hospitals have an average door-to-balloon time of 60 minutes, well below the national average of 90 minutes.
+Piedmont Atlanta, Piedmont Augusta, Piedmont Fayette and Piedmont Henry are all equipped to treat STEMI heart attacks.
+Their average door-to-balloon time is 60 minutes, well below the national average of 90 minutes.

 The bottom line is that STEMI heart attacks are always life-threatening and require quick assessment and treatment.
 Piedmont’s Heart Network quickly connects hospitals and healthcare providers throughout North Georgia to make sure STEMI patients receive priority care.